Virginia · Off-grid & homestead potential

 Winchester City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health — Lord Fairfax Health District.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Winchester City costs about $363k, based on the latest county data.
+Land in Winchester City runs about $7,861 per acre, based on the latest county data.

 Winchester City gets about 41.1" of rain a year, with severe drought in roughly 3.6% of years.